lngng/moDSTogether/README.md

 **Q: Do I have to use the template (or anything else)?**

-No. The template functionality, the tools, and my advice can be used in part, as a whole, or not at all.
+The template functionality, the tools, and my strategies can be used in part, as a whole, or not at all.
 I've included each in the form and arrangement they exist because I believe they'll be helpful for specific reasons, in both the individual and community's context.

-But you don't need to use any of it, even if you use some.
+If you decide to include this document, please include it in it's entirety, with any name and in any location within the repository.
+Thank you.

 **Q: Sometimes I start a git tutorial, and everything is great.
 But then I think about making a mistake, or a commitment I might regret, or added stress.
 This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
 Back to copy/paste I go.
 Do you feel me?**